The Great Barrier Reef is one of the world’s seven natural wonders.

 The Great Barrier Reef is home to over 2,500 distinct reefs of varied sizes and shapes.

 Many billions of tiny organisms, known as coral polyps, make up the reef.
-The reefs support a staggering array of marine life and flora
+The reefs support a staggering array of marine life and flora.

-In 1981, it was designated a World Heritage Site and listed among the world’s seven natural wonders.
+1981 it was designated a World Heritage Site and listed among the world’s seven natural wonders.
 The Queensland National Trust has made it an official icon of the state.

 The Great Barrier Reef Marine Park Authority (GBRMPA) protects most of the Great Barrier Reef.
 GBRMPA monitors its preservation and protection from the ongoing impact of human use, including fishing and tourism.